Donnelly4/PHP-Project/README.md

 - VS Code
 To run the program:
 XAMPP server was used as a local host, it had the database (wcl_players) and tables (player and user table).
-To run the program on local host this URL is used http://localhost/School Project
+To run the program on local host this URL is used http://localhost/SchoolProject

  ## Using the program
  The program is used to show profiles of football players